Biology Lab Outreach

 - Chemical safety (storage, usage, labeling)

 - Compressed gases

 - Regulatory codes (OSHA, EPA, Building Code, University Requirement)

-At the completion of the lab visit:
+At the completion of the lab visit

-After we have completed the Laboratory Safety Visit Checklist we will discuss what each lab is doing well along with areas that may need improvement.
+After we have completed the Laboratory Safety Visit Checklist we will discuss what each lab is doing well and what areas may need improvement.
 A written report with our recommendations will be sent to the PI and/or Lab Manager.
 The report will itemize any issues that we see and include suggestions for improvements – most of which can be accomplished quickly and at little cost to the laboratory.
 Some of the issues identified may require more effort from EH&S staff and the PI and therefore may take more time to implement.
 EH&S staff will work with you to provide solutions to identified issues.

-How to Schedule a Visit:
+How to schedule a visit

 The Chemical Safety Office Staff works through building managers and department heads to schedule times with PIs in targeted buildings.
 We can come to any lab upon request; call Chemical Safety (608-265-5700) or email us at firstname.lastname@example.org.